UzairQamarxyz/openedx-eks/README.md

 production-ready Open edX platform on AWS.
 The architecture is designed to meet strict enforcement criteria for scalability, reliability, and operational discipline.

+## Architectural Decisions

+### Flux CD for GitOps

+This project utilizes Flux CD for a fully automated GitOps workflow, ensuring that the state of the Kubernetes cluster mirrors the configuration defined in this repository.
+This approach provides reproducibility and a single source of truth for the entire application deployment.

+### Initial Approach: Manifest-Based GitOps

+Originally, the plan was to adopt an "all flux only" approach.
+This involved the following steps:
+1. Rendering Kubernetes manifests locally using `tutor`.
+2. Storing the generated manifests directly in the Git repository.
+3. Using Flux CD to apply these manifests to the cluster.

+This method offered two primary advantages:
+- **Greater Customizability:** Direct manipulation of manifests allows for fine-grained control over every aspect of the deployment.
+- **Enhanced Security:** Secrets could be encrypted in the Git repository using [SOPS](https://github.com/mozilla/sops), providing an extra layer of security for sensitive data.

+However, this approach was abandoned due to unforeseen issues during implementation.
+The current strategy simplifies the deployment process while still leveraging the power of GitOps with Flux CD.

 ## Architectural Judgment & Design

 This deployment follows a **Kubernetes-native** pattern, explicitly avoiding VM-style configurations